 - MPH Average GRE score of 155 Verbal, 155 Quantitative, and 4.05 Analytic Writing.
-PLEASE NOTE: Due to the COVID-19 pandemic, the submission of GRE scores are optional for all candidates applying to our MPH and MSPH programs for fall 2020 and 2021 admission.
+PLEASE NOTE: The submission of GRE scores are optional for all candidates applying to MPH and MSPH programs for fall 2022 admission.

 HPM applicants should also possess strong quantitative skills.

 The HPM Committee reviews approximately 400 applications each fall.
 Student applications are reviewed using a holistic approach.

 42 credit hours and successful completion of an applied practice experience and an integrative learning experience.